 Learn more about how to adopt a sustainable, plant-based diet.

-3. Your cool fridge leads to global warming
+3. Your cold fridge leads to global warming

 Fridges and freezers are a triumph of innovation, giving us luxuries like blueberries in the winter and ice cream all year round.
 But in the process of keeping things chill, they’re heating up the planet in an alarming way.